RenewLog in

 • Enhanced legal protection

-In 1922 Chicago, Mary Jane Rathbun was born.
-Her mother, a conservative Irish Catholic, named her Mary Jane, which ironically is slang for cannabis.
+Mary Jane Rathbun was born in Chicago, Illinois on December 22, 1922.
+Her mother, a conservative Irish Catholic, named her Mary Jane — which ironically is slang for cannabis.

-Rathbun was raised in Minneapolis and attended Catholic school, where her first noted acts of defiance stood out.
-At age 13, a nun tried caning her, but she fought back.
-She later dropped out of school and moved out of her childhood home to look for a job.
+Rathbun was raised in Minneapolis.
+She attended Catholic school, where her first noted acts of defiance stood out.
+At age 13, she fought back against a nun who tried caning her.
+She later dropped out of school as a young teen, and moved out of her childhood home to look for a job.

-Rathbun started work as a waitress, a career she would maintain for most of her life.
-An activist from an early age, Rathbun fought for many causes, including the rights of miners to unionize in Wisconsin and abortion rights for women in Minneapolis.
+Rathbun started work as a waitress, a role she would maintain for most of her life.
+An activist from an early age, Rathbun fought for many causes.
+She traveled to Wisconsin to campaign for the rights of miners to form unions, and pushed for abortion rights for women in Minneapolis.

-During World War II, she moved to San Francisco and married a man she met at a USO dance.
-Though the marriage didn’t last, it produced a daughter named Peggy, who tragically was killed in a car crash in the 1970s.
+During World War II, she moved to San Francisco and met a military man at a USO dance.
+They got married and had a daughter named Peggy — but the marriage didn’t last.
+And Rathbun soon became involved in the counterculture, anti-war movement.

-According to John Entwistle, Peron’s husband and co-author of Proposition 215, Mary’s weed was for everyone.
-She openly advertised her “magically delicious” brownies, and as expected, it didn’t take long for the police to get wind.
+According to John Entwistle, Peron’s husband and co-author of Proposition 215, Rathbun’s edibles were for everyone.
+Because she openly advertised her “magically delicious” brownies, it didn’t take long for the police to get involved.

-On a night in January 1981, an undercover police officer busted her.
-Police raided her house and found over 18 pounds of marijuana, 54 dozen cannabis brownies, and other drugs.
+One night in January 1981, an undercover police officer posed as a customer and ended up busting Rathbun’s cannabis brownie business.
+Police raided her house and confiscated over 18 pounds of marijuana and 54 dozen cannabis brownies.

 This arrest made national headlines, and the media christened her “Brownie Mary.”
-Rathbun pleaded guilty and was sentenced to three years probation and 500 hours of community service.
+Rathbun pled guilty and was sentenced to three years probation and 500 hours of community service.

-Rathbun did community service at various places, including the Shanti Project, a non-profit that supports people with AIDS/HIV.
+Rathbun fulfilled the community service at various places, including the Shanti Project, a non-profit that supports people with AIDS/HIV.
 This was when the AIDS crisis was devastating gay communities everywhere, especially in San Francisco.

 Volunteering at San Francisco General Hospital, More Arrests, and Proposition P

-In December 1982, Brownie Mary was delivering baked goods to a friend with cancer (cannabis has been shown to help with the effects of chemotherapy) when she ran into an officer who had arrested her earlier the year before.
-Again, she was arrested on possession charges and violation of probation, but the charges were dropped this time.
+In December 1982, Brownie Mary was delivering baked goods to a friend who had cancer (cannabis has been shown to help with the effects of chemotherapy) when she ran into an officer who had arrested her earlier the year before.
+He discovered the brownies she was carrying, and again, Rathbun was arrested on possession charges and violation of probation.
+But the charges were dropped this time with just a warning.

-The arrest did not deter her.
-In 1984, she started volunteering at Ward 86 of San Francisco General Hospital — the first dedicated AIDS clinic in the country.
+In 1984, Rathbun started volunteering at Ward 86 of San Francisco General Hospital — the first dedicated AIDS clinic in the country.

-She spoke publicly about legalizing cannabis and worked on Proposition P, which urged legislators to make medical cannabis available in San Francisco.
+In 1991, she spoke publicly about legalizing cannabis and worked with Peron on Proposition P, which urged legislators to make medical cannabis available in San Francisco.

-After her arrest, she testified to the San Francisco Board of Supervisors about the medical benefits of cannabis, eventually convincing them to make medicinal cannabis possession the lowest priority arrest.
+Then, on August 25th, Rathbun testified to the San Francisco Board of Supervisors about the medical benefits of cannabis.
+Not only did she convince them to make medicinal cannabis possession the lowest priority arrest — they even honored her humanitarian work by declaring August 25th “Brownie Mary Day.”

-Rathbun also helped launch the San Francisco Cannabis Buyers Club — the first public cannabis dispensary in the United States.
-Thanks to her years of dedicated volunteer work at the San Francisco General Hospital, August 25 was officially declared Brownie Mary Day.
+Rathbun also helped Peron and Entwistle launch the San Francisco Cannabis Buyers Club in 1992 — the first public cannabis dispensary in the United States.

-In 1996, California Proposition 215 passed with 56% of the vote.
-The law made medical marijuana legal in the state.
-This pivotal piece of legislation that Brownie Mary, Peron, and so many others fought for paved the way for marijuana legalization across the country.
+In November 1996, California Proposition 215 passed with 56% of the vote.
+The law made medical marijuana legal across the state.
+This pivotal piece of legislation that Rathbun, Peron, Entwistle, and countless others fought for paved the way for marijuana legalization across the country.

 Get Your Medical Card